Friday, December 19, 2025

 7. Morphology as Syntax (with Richard Kayne)

 Taken together these contributions reflect several consistent threads in my research.
-A major feature of my work is a commitment to deep empirical exploration of particular phenomena (e.g., imposters, quotative inversion), revealing new and interesting generalizations, connections to other languages, and suprising insights into the structure of the human language faculty.
-Equally important is a commitment to articulating highly syntactic analyses of various phenomena, and comparing them to alternative non-syntactic accounts.
+A major feature of my work is a commitment to deep empirical exploration of particular phenomena (e.g., imposters, quotative inversion), revealing new and interesting generalizations, connections to other languages, and surprising insights into the structure of the human language faculty.
+Equally important is a commitment to articulating highly syntactic analyses of various phenomena, and comparing them to alternative non-syntactic accounts (e.g., MaS).
 Lastly, my work is defined by a commitment to a deep understanding of the theoretical foundations of the field of natural language syntax.
-These three strands define my work as a syntactician.
+These three strands woven together define my contributions as a syntactician.

 No comments: